savajones/Project1/README.md

   - Number of different schools that got drafted
   - School with the most draft picks
   - Clemson athlete draft picks (tm/rnd/yr)
-    - ADMIN can change school and export into JSON file
+    - ADMIN can change school and export to JSON file
 # Technologies
 - YARN
 - HDFS